How to achieve beautiful landscape images with a set of Graduated Neutral Density Filters

 How to Position Your ND Grad

 ND Grads need to be positioned very carefully to get the best effect.
 They need to be slid up and down in the filter holder with the transition from clear to dark falling accurately on the horizon or the light sky where you want to obtain a correct exposure.
 This is easier to do if your camera is placed securely on a tripod.
 To help position your ND Grad, you can set your shooting aperture and hold down your camera’s depth-of-field preview button if it has one.
 Although the viewfinder will be dark, it will show the transition more clearly.
 Where your image includes mountains etc, you still need to make sure that the light sky either side of the mountain is still covered by the lower part of the graduated filter.
-I know part of the summit of the mountain will also be covered by a part of the filter but this hardly affects the image.
+I know part of the summit of the mountain will also be covered by a part of the filter but by using soft edge filters they hardly affect the image.

 Once in position, don’t forget to rotate the holder if you change from shooting from landscape to portrait.
 It’s easy to forget this and any shots taken like this will be ruined.